kkuchta/bub_bot/README.md

 - Add a bot user
 - Add an event subscription
   - Use the *bot event* for messages.channel
+- Add an incoming webhook
 <!--- Add event subscription-->
   <!--- Enter hostname (verification should happen automatically now)-->
   <!--- Add messages.channel permission-->

+TODO: figure out how to post to the slack web api.
+I really only have the bot and non-bot oauth tokens.
+What do I do with those?
+They're install-specific.

+Ok, never mind- let's just use incoming webhooks for that.
+They're install-specific too.